AdobeDocs/target.es-ES/help/administrating-target/c-user-management/property-channel/properties-overview.md

 Para las tareas realizadas en Adobe Admin Console for Enterprise, acceda a la consola siguiendo estos pasos:

-1. Vaya a [https://adminconsole.adobe.com/enterprise](https://adminconsole.adobe.com/enterprise/) &gt; inicie sesión con su Adobe ID, si todavía no ha iniciado sesión.
+1. Go to [https://adminconsole.adobe.com/enterprise](https://adminconsole.adobe.com/enterprise/) &gt; sign in using your Adobe ID, if you have not already logged in.

    O

-   Si ya ha iniciado sesión en Experience Cloud, vaya a [https://www.experiencecloud.adobe.com](https://experiencecloud.adobe.com)y, a continuación, haga clic en el icono [!UICONTROL de la aplicación] en la barra de navegación superior &gt; haga clic **[!UICONTROL en Administrador]** en el lado derecho.
+   If you are already logged in to the Experience Cloud, go to [https://www.experiencecloud.adobe.com](https://experiencecloud.adobe.com), then click the [!UICONTROL App] icon in the top navigation bar &gt; click **[!UICONTROL Admin]** on the right side.

 1. (Condicional) Si tiene acceso a [!DNL Admin Console for Enterprise] para más de una organización, haga clic en el avatar del usuario en la esquina derecha o en la barra de navegación superior y, a continuación, seleccione la organización que quiera.